 Empowering Recreational Therapists (H1) Ossabaw Room

 Within the profession of recreational therapy, the American Therapeutic Recreation Association is the only professional organization supporting the issues pertinent to ALL recreational therapists.
 This session will describe current issues within the field of recreational therapy and how ATRA is advocating for recreational therapists as they encounter and wrestle with these different professional issues.
 Particular attention will be given to current legislation relevant to recreational therapy and how recreational therapists can support this vital work.
-Finally, this session will highlight several reasons why all recreational therapists benefit when we all support a single mission the advancement of our profession.
+Finally, this session will highlight several reasons why all recreational therapists benefit when we all support a single mission, the advancement of our profession.
 Learning Objectives: Participants will be able to: 1) Verbally identify at least three of the current issues ATRA is addressing within the field of recreational therapy, 2) Verbally identify how recreational therapy is central to the mission and vision of ATRA, 3) Verbally identify one reason why recreational therapists should join ATRA.

 Brent Wolfe, Ph.D., CTRS, Georgia Southern University